julkue/mark.js/README.md

 You are ready to start!

 *Note: The plugin requires jQuery!
-If you are not using RequireJS, NodeJS or CommonJS you should make sure that jQuery was embedded.*
+If you are not using RequireJS, NodeJS or CommonJS you should make sure that jQuery was manually embedded.*

 ##2.
 Highlight usage